surajsakaram/Capstone/Technical_Document.md

 ## Part 4: Classification modeling

 To build a classification model that can predict the tumor diagnosis, the working dataset described above is split into a train and test dataset where the train dataset is used to train the model.
 Once the model has been trained, it will be given the test dataset (data it has not yet seen) and scored on how accurately it predicts the tumor class.
 Accuracy scores will be the primary metric in determining the performance of the model.

+The baseline assumption: will be hard to classify cancer types

 For our purposes, we will test various supervised learning models: Logistic Regression, Random Forest, and ExtraTrees.
 As well, we will train a neural network to predict tumor class.
 PCA analysis will be used to reduce the dimensionality of the dataset.